 Nowadays, the investors are taking more interest in the blue chip stocks and looking forward to including at least one such stock in their portfolio to hedge the risk.
 Let us now discuss the various benefits provided by these stocks:

-- Easy Accessibility: The blue chip stocks are convenient to buy or sell and are listed on the blue chip index where the investors can keep an eye on their stock prices.
+- Easy Accessibility: The blue chip stocks are convenient to buy or sell.
+They are listed on the blue chip index where the investors can keep an eye on their stock prices.

-- Regular Dividends: These stocks are known for providing routine returns in the form of dividends to their shareholders.
+- Regular Dividends: These stocks are known for providing routine returns in the form of dividends to their shareholders as a result of their efficient dividend policy.

 - Intelligent Management: These stocks belong to the companies which are smartly managed.
 In situations like a recession, these companies can create stable profits.